Creates a task that performs an HTTP request for uploading the specified file, then calls a handler upon completion.

 An HTTP upload request is any request that contains a request body, such as a

 PUT request.
-Upload tasks require you to provide a request object so that you can provide metadata for the upload, such as HTTP request headers.
+Upload tasks require you to create a request object so that you can provide metadata for the upload, like HTTP request headers.

 upload, this method returns the response body after it has been received in full, and does not require you to write a custom delegate to obtain the response body.